cscadmin/cscadmin.github.io/README.md

 ## !
 Coronavirus Update !

-Due to the current **Coronavirus** situation, we have moved our meetings to be **online** only (using the Zoom app).
-New members are very welcome welcome to join in, please get in contact to obtain instructions for joining online.
-Take care of yourselves, we are looking forward to meeting in-person for a new season of speaker's club in Autumn 2020.
+Due to the current **Coronavirus** situation, we have moved our meetings to be **online** only (using the Zoom app) during 2020.
+New **members are very welcome welcome to join in** and we would love to welcome you to a meeting, please get in contact to obtain instructions for joining online.
+We are very keen to get back to meeting in person in 2021, but we have decided put everyone's health first at the moment.

 ## Welcome !